Chris Butler January 15th, 2019 928 views

 Visit film sets in Mellieha

 A stone's throw from the popular tourist areas of Qawra and Bugibba is the region of Mellieha.
 The area is a real treat, where you will find some of Malta's best natural sandy beaches like Ghadrira Bay, along with a village built specifically for the set of 1980 film Popeye starring Robin Williams.
 Popeye Village, which overlooks the Mediterranean, continues to function as a tourist destination with swimming areas, restaurants and shops.
 Tickets are €11 per person.

 Why you should book now

-Like 2018, the undeniably charming island is expected to attract large numbers of tourists again this year.
-The best value hotels are in high demand, especially for July and August when temperatures average 30°C. Cheekytrip has deals to Malta throughout the year, see them here.
+Like previous years, the undeniably charming island is expected to attract large numbers of tourists again this year.
+The best value hotels are in high demand, especially for July and August when temperatures average 30°C. Cheekytrip has deals to Malta throughout the year.